jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 {% include image.html src="dialup-stackmat/no-filter-analysis.png" alt="Unfiltered stackmat signal frequency analysis.
 Note the bias towards low frequency signals." %}

-Now apply a band pass filter that removes all frequencies between 300 Hz and 3400 Hz.
-The resulting signal looks very similar to the distorted signal we saw when plugging the stackmat into a
+Now apply a band pass filter that attenuates all frequencies between 300 Hz and 3400 Hz.
+Note that we're not harshly cutting off all frequencies outside of this range, they are dampened instead.
+This is a reasonable approximation of what happens in the real world: devices gradually lose sensitivity to frequencies outside of their operating range, rather than dropping off entirely.
-phone:
+The resulting signal looks very similar to the distorted signal we saw when plugging the stackmat into a phone!

 {% include image.html src="dialup-stackmat/band-pass-filter.png" alt="300 Hz - 3400 Hz band pass filter applied to stackmat signal" %}

 {% include image.html src="dialup-stackmat/band-pass-filter-analysis.png" alt="300 Hz - 3400 Hz band pass filter frequency analysis.
 Note that a lot of the higher frequencies are gone, and the very lowest frequencies have dropped off." %}

 This begs the question: how do you translate the stackmat signal into a range of frequencies that phones do support?
-It turns out this problem (transmision of digital bits over a link designed for human voice) has already been solved.
+It turns out this problem (transmission of digital bits over a link designed for human voice) has already been solved.
 You use a modem!